Clarkson and 'Top Gear' presenters sign with Amazon for new car show

 Amazon Prime, a subscription service that costs $99 per year or 79 pounds in Britain, offers free delivery to customers in the hope they will shop more with the online retailer.

-As a further incentive, Prime members also receive a range of streaming music, movies and TV programmes.
+As a further incentive, Prime members also receive a range of streaming music, movies and TV programs.

 The service, which is estimated to have around 40 million members, is trying along with its rivals to make exclusive video content a key area of differentiation.
 Where Netflix has 'House of Cards' and 'Orange Is the New Black', Amazon Prime has 'Transparent' and now Clarkson's new motoring show.